yojoecapital/notes/CS-584 Machine Learning/8-SGD-Classification.md

   - if learning rate is not **annealed** convergence is not guaranteed

-    - ==anneal== means gradually reduce or adjust the learning rate during the training process
+    - **anneal** means gradually reduce or adjust the learning rate during the training process

   - necessary condition is
     $$